 - Who is your favourite author/children’s author?

-- Roald Dahl and Philip Pullman are both hot favourites, with Margaret Mahy and Maurice Gee close behind.
+- Roald Dahl and Philip Pullman are both hot favourites, with Margaret Mahyopens a new window and Maurice Geeopens a new window close behind.
 My current favourite adult writer is J. M. Coetzee.

 - Why did you want to be a writer?